The Motions (song): Release and promotion

-The song was released to Christian radio in the beginning of January 2009.
-It began rising on Christian music charts in March, and on April 17 it reached number 1 on R&R's Christian AC chart.
+The song was released to Christian radio at the beginning of January 2009.
+It began rising on Christian music charts in March, and on April 17, it reached number 1 on R&R's Christian AC chart.
 It remained at the top position for five consecutive weeks.
 It also placed at number 2 on the Christian contemporary hit radio format in April.
 According to Nielsen SoundScan, "The Motions" was the top downloaded Christian track starting at the last week of April.
 In May 2009, the song reached number 10 on Billboards Bubbling Under Hot 100 Singles chart, which is equivalent to placing at 110 on the Hot 100.

 On April 16, West played "The Motions" at the Vanderburgh County Right to Life event, which was attended by Michael Steele and guest speaker Sarah Palin.
 He also performed the song on Trinity Broadcasting Network's program Praise the Lord, which was aired on May 1.

 A campaign website was created in promotion of the song, which includes a section where listeners submit "Motions Resolutions".